 Other senior members of the management team and external advisors will attend, at the invitation of the Board, and as appropriate to the matters under discussion.

 6. ENSURE THAT BETWEEN THEM THE DIRECTORS HAVE THE NECESSARY UP-TO-DATE EXPERIENCE, SKILLS AND CAPABILITIES

 The Board considers that its members have an effective and appropriate balance of skills and experience, most notably in areas of hospitality and the drinks-led industry, running and growing public companies, capital markets experience, including mergers and acquisitions and capital raising.
 The Board therefore believes that its members possess the relevant qualifications and skills necessary to effectively oversee and execute the Group’s strategy.
 The Board considers itself to have an appropriate gender balance given two of its members are female.

 The Board is comprised of three executive Directors and four non-executive Directors.
 Biographies of the Board members show a complimentary balance of skills and experience and can be found on the Company’s website as well as in the Annual Report.

 The executive Board members’ operational skills will be maintained through an active day to day involvement in the hospitality industry and by employment of highly skilled and trained bar staff and support.

-Non-operational skills are maintained principally via the Company’s professional advisers and being active in the market.
+Non-operational skills are maintained principally via dialogues with the Company’s professional advisers and being active in the market.
 Involvement with a variety of other boards allows those concerned to witness alternative approaches to similar business issues and to benefit from the advice of more than just the Company’s retained advisers.